CredaCash/CredaCash/BUILDING.md

 	Note that in Redhat-based distribtions, the above packages are named curl, unzip, make, gcc-c++, boost-devel, and gmp-devel

 2. Tor v0.3.2 or higher is required to run CredaCash.
-Tor binary packages for various Linux distributions, and source that is straightforward to build for any distribution, are available at the [Tor Project website](https://www.torproject.org/download/download-unix.html).
-Older versions can be found at the [Tor Project archive](https://dist.torproject.org/).
+The Tor source code is available at the [Tor Distribution site](https://dist.torproject.org/), and build instruction for Linux can be found at the [Tor website](https://2019.www.torproject.org/docs/tor-doc-unix.html.en).

 	For Debian Stretch, Tor v0.3.2+ is also available in the backports repository.
 If the backports repository has not yet been enabled, it can be enabled with: